xavierhz/I310D-HCDS-Assignment-Assignment-1-Data-Collection-and-Curation/README.md

 License -	Public Domain

 # Dictionary
-Station Name - string - Unique identifier for charging station.
+Station Name - string - Name provided of the charging station.

 Postal Code - int - The postal code for each charging station.